Ayah Bdeir: Biography

 After earning her master's degree, Bdeir started working as a financial consultant.
 She was then awarded a fellowship at Eyebeam in New York City in 2008, where she produced electronic art work that was shown in conferences, festivals and galleries in Amsterdam, Paris, New York, Rhode Island, Boston, São Paulo and others.
 Bdeir taught graduate classes at NYU's Interactive Telecommunications Program (ITP) and Parsons The New School for Design.
 In 2010, Bdeir served as a design mentor on the reality TV show, Stars of Science.

+Bdeir was a Senior Advisor at the Mozilla Foundation from 2023-2026, and in January 2026 announced that she would be joining CurrentAI as the CEO.

 She was a TED Fellow and serves on the board of the Fund for Public Schools supporting NYC's 1,800 public schools.